 Experience the best of Atlanta’s food, fun, and history in one of the city’s most beautiful neighborhoods.
 On the Grant Park Past & Future Food Walk, you’ll explore Grant Park and taste 9 modern, Southern-inspired dishes.
-The tour includes 3 food stops spread across 2.5 hours and 1.2 easy miles of walking.
+The walking tours include 3 food stops spread across 2.5 hours and 1.2 easy miles of walking.
 Taste foods like fried catfish, plus okra with cucumber wasabi sauce.
-Then, end your tour with decadent fruit galettes.
-Share your dietary restrictions ahead of time, and they will be accommodated.
-Plus, this tour has been recommended by media outlets from Thrillist to Conde Nast!

 3. Hang Out at the Lake Claire Land Trust and Meet an Emu

 Lake Claire is one of those “if you know, you know” outdoor Atlanta spots.
 At Lake Claire, you’ll find a playground, a pond, a children’s garden, and a community garden.
 Plus, visit Big Lou the emu, who has lived at the land trust for around twenty years.

 Pre-COVID, Lake Claire also played host to festivals and drum circles.
 Keep an eye on Facebook to stay up-to-date when these events resume.
 Above the drum circle, you’ll find a pair of Adirondack chairs.
 From this vantage point – the highest in the area – you can take in views of Atlanta’s skyline as well as DeKalb Ave’s below.

 4. Patio-Lounge, Eat, and Watch Planes at the 57th Fighter Group Restaurant